MrHaddock7/ChromoSearch/README.md

 -(normalized_score) Contains a normalized score for the identified candidate protein, simply defined as the score divided by the length of the protein.

--(mass) Contains the estimated mass of the protein based on the protein sequence-.
+-(mass) Contains the estimated mass of the protein based on the protein sequence.

 ## An interactive interface for ChromoSearch